noaa-pifsc/Centralized-Cruise-Database/docs/Centralized Cruise Database - Technical Documentation.md

     -   An [APEX application](../CRDMA/docs/Cruise%20Data%20Management%20Application%20-%20Technical%20Documentation.md) is available to manage the cruises, cruise legs, and leg aliases

 ## Test Data Set:
--   The [CTD_test_case_reload_ref_data.sql](../SQL/queries/Centralized%20CTD/CTD_test_case_reload_ref_data.sql) script provides the test data for [version 0.27](https://picgitlab.nmfs.local/centralized-data-tools/centralized-cruise-database/-/tags/cen_cruise_db_v0.27) of the CCD for the [Centralized Utilities Database (CUD)](https://picgitlab.nmfs.local/centralized-data-tools/centralized-utilities) [Data Package (UDP)](https://picgitlab.nmfs.local/centralized-data-tools/centralized-utilities/-/blob/master/docs/packages/UDP_UDLP/UDP%20UDLP%20Documentation.md) starting in [version 0.10](https://picgitlab.nmfs.local/centralized-data-tools/centralized-utilities/-/tags/cen_utils_db_v0.10) of the CUD
+-   [Centralized CTD Database](https://picgitlab.nmfs.local/centralized-data-tools/centralized-ctd) test data can be reloaded by executing the [CTD_test_case_reload_ref_data.sql](../SQL/queries/Centralized%20CTD/CTD_test_case_reload_ref_data.sql) script using the CCD data schema (CEN_CRUISE) to provide the test data for [version 0.27](https://picgitlab.nmfs.local/centralized-data-tools/centralized-cruise-database/-/tags/cen_cruise_db_v0.27) of the CCD for the [Centralized Utilities Database (CUD)](https://picgitlab.nmfs.local/centralized-data-tools/centralized-utilities) [Data Package (UDP)](https://picgitlab.nmfs.local/centralized-data-tools/centralized-utilities/-/blob/master/docs/packages/UDP_UDLP/UDP%20UDLP%20Documentation.md) starting in [version 0.10](https://picgitlab.nmfs.local/centralized-data-tools/centralized-utilities/-/tags/cen_utils_db_v0.10) of the CUD
+    -   **\*\*Note**: Do not execute this script on a production database.
+DVM rules and data will be purged from the database.
+The automated CTD database test cases require this script to be executed on a development/test instance.
     -   The [test_data-cen_utils_db_v0.10](https://picgitlab.nmfs.local/centralized-data-tools/centralized-cruise-database/-/tags/test_data-cen_utils_db_v0.10) tag on the CCD repository indicates the version of the CCD that was developed for version 0.10 of the CUD